hoangduongpham/hoangduongpham/README.md

 - 🧑‍🎓 I’m currently a third-year student in **[Hanoi University of Science](http://hus.vnu.edu.vn/)**

-- 📖 On my way to learn web, blockchain and AI development
+- 📖 On my way to learn web and AI development

 - 🗣️ Native Vietnamese, Intermediate English and Beginner Japanese